flash1230/list-by-html/README.md

 # list-by-html
-Create a checklist for anything.
+Created a checklist for anything.
 Built using HTML, CSS AND JAVASCRIPT.
 For instructions, Click on the link in the index.html file in main.